Learning Force Distribution Estimation for the GelSight Mini Optical Tactile Sensor Based on Finite Element Analysis: Results

 While the previous experiment evaluated our trained representation on the same indenters that were also used for training, this section now evaluates FEATS on $5$ new, previously unseen test indenters which were not included in the training data (cf. Fig.~\ref{fig:indenters}).
 We collected $2789$ samples with these new indenters, covering the same force range as for the other testing dataset (cf. Fig.~\ref{fig:enter-label}).
 The results in Tab.~\ref{tab:evaluation_unet_unknown_indenters} reveal that our trained network is indeed capable of generalizing to the previously unseen indenters.
 Considering the per-Grid Unit Forces (GUF), the errors only slightly increase by $\unit[0.0004]{N}$, $\unit[0.0003]{N}$, for the x- and y-direction, while the total force errors remain comparable to the previous experiment.
 In line with the higher range of the normal forces in this dataset, we also observe a slightly increased error of $\unit[0.0012]{N}$ compared to the evaluation on the known indenters.
 Since we only observe a small increase in the errors compared to the known indenters, we conclude that the representation generalizes well to these new contact configurations.

-\paragraph{Generalization to Different Sensors} To explore the generalization capability of our FEATS method, we finally test it on images captured with a different GelSight Mini sensor of the same type.
+\paragraph{Generalization to Different Sensors} To explore the generalization capability of our FEATS method, we finally test it on images captured with a different GelSight Mini sensor of the same type and a new gel.
 We again consider the previously unseen test indenters.
-As shown in Fig.~\ref{fig:different_sensor}, qualitatively, the predictions remain largely accurate.
-Quantitatively, we obtain mean total force errors of $\unit[0.24]{N}$, $\unit[0.27]{N}$, \& $\unit[2.99]{N}$, for the $x$-, $y$-, and \& $z$-direction, respectively.
-Similar to the results of the previous sections, we therefore again observe the largest increase in error for the normal force ($z$-direction), where also the data range is substantially larger.
-We hypothesize that the additional increase in error might be related with several factors, including differences in the alignment of the camera relative to the gel, and sensor-related factors such as image brightness, contrast, saturation and hue.
+Initially, we obtain mean total force errors of $\unit[0.24]{N}$, $\unit[0.27]{N}$, \& $\unit[2.99]{N}$ for the $x$-, \mbox{$y$-,} \& $z$-directions, respectively.
+To counteract the increased errors compared to the previous evaluation, we collected $4400$ additional samples from four GelSight Minis, systematically swapping their gels, and integrated these samples into our training dataset.
+The additional data is intended to capture the variations among different GelSight Mini sensors.
+This significantly enhanced generalization, achieving reduced errors of $\unit[0.23]{N}$, $\unit[0.25]{N}$, \& $\unit[1.79]{N}$ for a previously unseen sensor-gel combination (see Fig.~\ref{fig:different_sensor_newGel}).
+The larger increase in error for the normal force ($z$-direction) might be attributed to factors like camera alignment and sensor-specific image variations.
+A demonstration video showing a dynamic interaction is available on our project website.